-First, ESG leaders tend to skew toward larger, high-quality companies because they have the resources to implement the processes necessary to meet the criteria threshold.
+First, ESG leaders tend to skew towards larger, high quality companies because they have the resources to implement the processes necessary to meet the criteria threshold.
 This creates a self-selection bias such that ESG leaders usually score well on accounting metrics, which in turn have been associated with a positive factor excess return.
-There is also evidence that a company's ESG score is a systematic risk factor, like value or momentum, which is rewarded with a risk premium.
+There is also evidence that a company's ESG exposure is a systematic risk factor, like value or momentum, which is rewarded with a risk premium.
 A study by Dunn, Fitzgibbons, and Pomorski (listed in Appendix 2) found a strong positive relationship between ESG exposure, excess returns, and stock-specific risk.

 Second, approaches that incorporate material ESG factors in general are likely to reduce portfolio risk, even if it isn't necessarily rewarded with higher absolute returns.
 Companies that score well on ESG criteria may have proactively reduced their carbon footprint or implemented superior governance structures, and thus are less likely to be adversely affected by unexpected shocks.
 The result is lower exposure to idiosyncratic tail risks and systematic risk factors (see Giese, et al).
 This risk reduction can also be enhanced through active fund manager engagement.

 Third, fund managers striving to achieve impact objectives, or at least relying on ESG criteria to screen possible investments, are still loosely bound by conventional asset class benchmarks.
-Given the intense industry focus on performance relative to well-known benchmarks, we expect that SI fund managers will closely monitor tracking error, thereby limiting the possibility of significant return underperformance.
+Given the intense industry focus on performance relative to well known benchmarks, we expect that SI fund managers will closely monitor tracking error and thereby reduce the possibility of significant return underperformance.
 Consequently, large performance differences between SI and non-SI investments are unlikely to emerge.

 Much of this is supported by a growing body of research.
-Academic studies have found a positive relationship between financial performance and how well companies score on ESG issues (see Khan, Serafeim, and Yoon, and Clark, Feiner, ia.
-5
+Academic studies have found a positive relationship between financial performance and how well companies score on ESG issues (see Khan, Serafeim, and Yoon, and Clark, Feiner, and Viehs).
+Furthermore, corporate management teams are giving increasing credence to the idea that companies that perform well on ESG metrics represent more sustainable and potentially more profitable models in the long run.
+We believe markets should recognize this over time and reward these companies.
+For our SI SAAs we currently assume comparable, rather than better, expected long-term returns.